haberdashPI/terminal-polyglot/README.md

 Settings for each language are specified by `terminal-polyglot.language-config`.

-The settings specify how to run files, change directory and launch a REPL.
+The settings specify how to run files, change directories and launch a REPL.

 The default value is: